usnistgov/FIPS201/_Appendix/glossary.md

 encrypt data.

 Public Key Certificate
-: A digital document issued and digitally signed by the _private key_ of a CA that binds an _identifier_ to a cardholder through a _public key_.
+: A digital document issued and digitally signed by the _private key_ of a _certification authority_
+that binds an _identifier_ to a cardholder through a _public key_.
 The certificate indicates that the cardholder identified in the certificate has sole control and access to the _private key_.
 See also [[RFC 5280]](references.md#ref-RFC5280).